HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 4. [Identifying co-evolving CAZy families](#identifying-co-evolving-cazy-families)

+## Data, supplementary and scripts

+All **scripts** used in this analysis are stored in the `scripts` directory in the repo.

+**Input data** for the analysis, such as FASTA files, are stored in the `data` directory.

+**Output** data from this analysis, such as R markdown notebooks and MSA files, are stored in the `supplementary` directory.

 ## Construct a local CAZyme database

 `cazy_webscraper` [Hobbs et al., 2021] (DOI:) was used to construct a local CAZyme database.